Skip to Main Content

 Some installment loans are restricted to a specific use, while others are more versatile.
 There are five common types of installment loans.

-• Mortgages: A mortgage is a secured loan that is used for a single purpose: to buy a house.
-The home serves as collateral and secures the loan, which is paid monthly over 15 to 30 year terms
+• Mortgages: A mortgage is a secured loan used to buy a house.
+The home serves as collateral and secures the loan, which is paid monthly over 15 to 30 years.

 • Auto loans: An auto loan is a secured loan used to buy a car with the vehicle serving as collateral.
 The loan is paid monthly, typically in two to seven years.
 Use our auto loan calculator to determine what your monthly payment might be.